antoinemeyer/spring-test-context-cache-limiter/README.md

 Every context that is unique requires a whole context recreation.
 This is usually not a big deal on smaller projects when a context gets created in a second.
 It may be problematic however as your project grows and when you have hundreds of context recreation that each take multiple seconds.

-This module gives a way to specify a limit to the number of contexts that can be created so that a test build may explicitely fail when that number is reached, forcing the developer to find a more suitable and non-dirtying alternative and thus ensure that your build time remains acceptable.
+This module gives a way to specify a limit to the number of contexts that can be created so that a test build may explicitly fail when that number is reached, forcing the developer to find a more suitable and non-dirtying alternative and thus ensure that your build time remains acceptable.

 ## Usage